Martinsbl/ble-workshop/tutorial/Part_2.md

 <details><summary>Bonus tasks: Play a sequence</summary>

 The PWM peripheral is quite complex and flexible.
-For example, you can store a sequence of PWM duty cycles in RAM and have the PWM cycle through these autonomuously using [EasyDMA](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.nrf52840.ps/pwm.html?cp=2_0_0_5_16_1#concept_wxj_hnw_nr).
+For example, you can store a sequence of PWM duty cycles in RAM and have the PWM cycle through these autonomously using [EasyDMA](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.nrf52840.ps/pwm.html?cp=2_0_0_5_16_1#concept_wxj_hnw_nr).
 This allows you to make complex PWM patterns without involving the CPU to update the duty cycle all the time.
 For example, you can make a sequence that fades an LED repeatedly without using the CPU at all:

 ![PWM sequence](./images/part2/pwm_sequence.png)